EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  search returned 2170 titles (September 3, 2021).

 We also included general review publications and textbooks to provide information on the use of trophic resources from sources that may not be readily available, resulting in 97 more titles.
+Some further additional publications were suggested by reviewers (4).

 The first eligibility criterion to reduce the number of records was to select those papers whose titles or abstracts relate soil microarthropods to trophic resources (425 titles).
 Out of those, we selected papers that effectively mention families, genera, or species of soil mites and springtails and relate them to at least one trophic resource.
-This resulted in 196 publications, which can be consulted in Electronic Supplementary Material I (ESM I).
-All the microarthropods recorded in the 196 publications cited can be found in ESM II, which is cross-referenced with ESM I. A flow diagram of the bibliography search and selection procedure is also provided as ESM III.
+This resulted in 200 publications, which can be consulted in Electronic Supplementary Material I (ESM I).
+All the microarthropods recorded in the 200 publications cited can be found in ESM II, which is cross-referenced with ESM I. A flow diagram of the bibliography search and selection procedure is also provided as ESM III.

 ### Database construction